vincentfrenz/Rfrenz/README.md

 Install Instructions
 --------------------
-To install `RFrenz` from Github, first ensure that `githubinstall` and `devtools` packages are installed:
+To install the development version of `Rfrenz` from Github, first ensure that `githubinstall` and `devtools` packages are installed:

     install.packages('devtools')
     install.packages('githubinstall')

-Now the Rfrenz package can be installed and loaded using the `library` function:
+Next, install the Rfrenz package using the `library` function:

     ```{ r }
     install_github("vincentfrenz/Rfrenz")